masyamandev/entity-array-compressor/README.md

 // Cache: ["AAA", "DDD", "CCC"]
 ```

-This cahce algorithm is used in the following serializers: `StringCachedSerializationFactory`, `EnumsSerializationFactory`, `UnknownTypeCachedSerializationFactory`
+This cache algorithm is used in the following serializers: `StringCachedSerializationFactory`, `EnumsSerializationFactory`, `UnknownTypeCachedSerializationFactory`

 # Format description